 When you are in the midst of various like-minded individuals seeking to disrupt the conventional setup, the chance of building a strong network increases multi-folds.
-In these co-working spaces, there will be people with similar mindsets and interest that would allow user interactions that benefit the business.
+In these co-working spaces, there will be people with similar mindsets and interests that would allow user interactions that benefit the business.
 One might also get to meet people that are working on the same thing as them and might learn a few new things.
 One could even find potential business partners or investors in these places to build the business.

-Flexibility in leasing options
+2. Flexibility in leasing options

 While this facility may not be available at all places, a few which offer the same enable you to take advantage of mentoring sessions by industry veterans organized occasionally.
-Then there are the frequent training and development programs held at coworking spaces to further enhance knowledge about the art of pitching, securing funding, etc. And how can we forget about restaurants and cafes in close proximity!?
+Then there are the frequent training and development programs held at co-working spaces to further enhance knowledge about the art of pitching, securing funding, etc. And how can we forget about restaurants and cafes in close proximity!?

-Source of creativity and motivation
+5. Source of creativity and motivation

 Homo Sapiens tend to be influenced by peers, either for the wrong or right reason.
-Coworking spaces give rise to the latter.
+Co-working spaces give rise to the latter.
 In an office setting where everyone is working on out of the box solutions, it’s in the pipeline to be impacted, in a positive way though.
 Others’ creativity and innovation ought to ignite the ingenuity lying dormant within oneself.
 This isn’t assured but there’s a strong possibility.

-Flexible working hours
+6. Flexible working hours